Turkish Delight Ice Cream (Eggless)

 At this point, fold in the rose syrup and add a few drops of rose essence.
 The ice cream should look like loose ice cream when it is done.

-Tip – in case your ice cream appears runny despite churning in the ice cream maker, mix 1 tbsp of corn starch with a dash of milk to make a slurry.
+Tip - in case your ice cream appears runny despite churning in the ice cream maker, mix 1 tablespoon of corn starch with a dash of milk to make a slurry.
 Add this to the mixture and the ice cream will slowly thicken.
 As the mixture is cold, it will take time to thicken.

 This can now either be poured into ice cream moulds for Turkish delight ice cream bars or straight into a freezer-safe container for scoopable ice cream.
 You can top the ice cream with chopped rose Turkish delight, chocolate and pistachio nuts.